19hours/sg-statutes/Acts/Securities and Futures Act.md

 (2) Subsection (1) shall apply only to a requirement in relation to which no other provision of this Act creates an offence in connection with the furnishing of information.

+(3) Any person who —

+(a) signs any document lodged with the Authority; or

+(b) lodges with the Authority any document by electronic means using any identification or identifying code, password or other authentication method or procedure assigned to him by the Authority,

-(3) Any person who signs any document lodged with the Authority shall use due care to ensure that the document is not false or misleading in any material particular.
+shall use due care to ensure that the document is not false or misleading in any material particular.

+[2/2009 wef 26/11/2010]

 (4) Any person who contravenes subsection (1) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.